hamiltop/flaky_connection/README.md

 DatabaseFoo.connect('localhost', conn.port)

 # Call FlakyConnection.stop(conn) whenever you want to force a disconnect
-FlakyConneciton.stop(conn)
+FlakyConnection.stop(conn)
 ```

 Roadmap
 ===============

 There are probably a bunch of other ways to emulate a bad network.
 First thought
 that comes to mind is adding latency.